aws-samples/aws-ct-vpc-flowlogs/README.md

 As per other CfCT customizations, lambda's used as custom resources should be uploaded to a location prior to executing the CfCT pipeline.

 To create the lambda zip, execute `./zip_lambda.sh`.
-This creates a zip file in the lambdazip folder

-Then upload to a bucket that is accessible to the AWS Organization, and enter the bucket name into the SSM parameter in mgmt account with key: `/org/primary/storagebucket`.
+This creates a `ct_flowlog_activator.zip`` file in the lambdazip folder.
+Upload this to a bucket that is accessible to the AWS Organization, and enter the bucket name into the SSM parameter in mgmt account with key: `/org/primary/storagebucket`.
 The default values in the manifest file refer to this location (which can be changed if desired)

 ### CfCT configuration